albaye/FarmBeats_project/Aware_Kits/Lab1_MonitorYourPlan/PowerApps/readme.md

 # Create the app

 In this lab you will learn how to create your own app using PowerApps.
 PowerApps is a platform that allows us to build an app without having deep understanding in programming.
-It has a very user friendly interface and allows you to connect to a great variety of data sources, from excel tables to outlook and Azure Services.
+It has a user friendly interface and allows you to connect to a great variety of data sources, from excel tables to outlook and Azure Services.

 ## Interface of the App